The-Academic-Observatory/observatory-platform/docs/api/ObservatoryApi.md

 </tbody>
 </table></div>

-## **put_telescope**
+## **put_table_type**
-> Telescope put_telescope(body)
+> TableType put_table_type(body)

-create or update a Telescope
+create or update a TableType

-Create a Telescope by passing a Telescope object, without an id.
-Update an existing Telescope by passing a Telescope object with an id.
+Create a TableType by passing a TableType object, without an id.
+Update an existing TableType by passing a TableType object with an id.

 ### Example